Logoi-Linguistics/Logoi-Linguistics/README.md

-# Logoi-Linguistics
+# Logoi
-The Logoi programming language + web editor.
+Logoi Linguistics is the official developer of the Logoi artificial language & web editor.